zonbrisad/fplot/README.md

 ## Features

-- Realtime graphical plots of data from files in procfs and sysfs.
+- Realtime graphical plots of data from files in /proc and /sys.
 - Realtime plot of CPU load (--cpu)
 - Realtime plot of process cpu usage (--pid)
 - Average function